nautsio/presenter/README.md

 └── slides.md       (slides are expected to be in the slides.md file)
 ```

+**NOT YET WORKING CORRECTLY**
 An example presentation directory can be created by running the init command.
-(NOT YET WORKING CORRECTLY)
 ```
 // Create a presentation directory called "presentation": presenter init presentation